MiaSchemes/Untitled-Goose-Game-Archipelago/APWorld/untitled_goose_game/docs/setup_en.md

 ### Step 4: Install the APWorld

 1. Download `untitled_goose_game.apworld` from the releases page
-2. Place it in your Archipelago installation's `lib/worlds/` folder
+2. Place it in your Archipelago installation's `custom_worlds` folder
    - Or double-click the .apworld file if you have Archipelago's file association set up

 ## Generating a Game